Certora/Documentation/docs/gambit/mutation-verifier.md

 dependencies, run Gambit from the command line:

 ```
-certoraMutate --prover_conf path/to/prover/prover.conf --gambit_conf path/to/gambit/gambit.conf
+certoraMutate --prover_conf path/to/prover/prover.conf --mutation_conf path/to/gambit/gambit.conf
 ```

 ## Configurations
-The tool expects two separate configuration files: the configuration file which defines the execution of mutant generation (`--gambit_conf`), and the configuration file which defines execution of the Prover (`--prover_conf`).
+The tool expects two separate configuration files: the configuration file which defines the execution of mutant generation (`--mutation_conf`), and the configuration file which defines execution of the Prover (`--prover_conf`).
 Here is a simple configuration file setup using the example above: